dawar2151/bulk-sender/README.md

 ### `yarn`

-Install required pakages for the app.
+Install required packages for the app.
 ### `yarn start`

 Runs the app in the development mode.<br />